Garry Michael Gillard

 My primary school photos are here.

-I had piano lessons for eleven years, aged 5-16, with an incompetent hunchbacked spinster.
+I had piano 'lessons' for eleven years, aged 5-16, with an incompetent hunchbacked spinster.
 I got my revenge, after passing the first twelve, by failing the last exam of all, the Associateship, with 133/200 (the pass mark was 150).

 Dad didn't often have grand pianos in the workshop, so while he had this very ordinary John Brinsmead there, he went to a lot of trouble to get this photo, including trying (unsuccessfully) to mask the ugly galvo doors with a screen.
 I've put on my school suit (I don't think I had a Perth Modern School blazer, which must have been more expensive), and insisted on having Chopin on the desk, op.
 9 no. 3, even tho I've never been able to play it all - there's a hard bit near the end.
 I'm 16 here.